PROPS Frequently Asked Questions

 Students are required to commit to PROPS for two quarters, Winter and Spring.
 In addition to conducting research for 8 - 10 hours a week, students are also required to attend weekly seminars on Wednesdays from 9:00 - 10:30.
 Other assignments are required as well and are detailed in the syllabus.
 Please note that funding is contingent on completion of all requirements for the program, including seminar attendance.

 Will there be opportunities to present my research?

 Yes!
 We encourage all students to participate in local undergraduate research conferences.
-All students will present their research in a seminar at the end of Spring quarter.
+All students will present their research in poster format, a talk, and a research paper at the end of Spring quarter.

 Will the seminar time ever change?

 No. Students are only eligible for the program if they can commit to the seminars for both winter and spring quarters.

 Can I work with more than one faculty sponsor?

 No. One of the goals of the program is to create mentoring relationships between the students and their sponsors.
 Working on more than one project would require too much time commitment or detract from fostering this mentoring relationship.